Richasy/Rodel.Agent/docs/en/chat-config.md

 Wenxin Yiyan is a large language model provided by Baidu, hosted on Baidu Cloud's Qianfan platform.
 It has its own hosting steps, and different models may require separate service activations, as detailed in its documentation.

-After creating an application on the Qianfan platform, fill in the `API Key` in the `Access Key` field and the `Secret Key` in the `Secret` field.
+After creating an application on the Qianfan platform, fill in the `API Key` in the `API Key` field and the `Secret Key` in the `Secret Key` field.

 ### Custom Models